Skip to main content

 Receipt Details for Credit Card Payments

 When you pay an invoice by credit card, the receipt you receive will include the 2.5% transaction fee.
 If you make the payment through an online portal, you will also receive a separate receipt from the payment processor.
 This receipt is sent to the email address associated with the payment and itemizes the transaction fee along with the total payment amount.
 Be sure to check your email inbox for this processor receipt.
+Additionally, ensure that the email address associated with the payment profile is correct and accessible.
+If you do not see the receipt in your inbox, check your spam or junk folders, as automated emails may sometimes be filtered there.

 Alternatives to Avoid Fees